ltatakis/ElsevierExercise/README.md

 # Elsevier Exercise 2016

 ## Overview
-This application was created for a code exercise by Elsevier, using the JSON graph provided in `app/data`.
+This application was created for a code exercise by Elsevier, using the JSON graph provided in `app/data` and deplied on [Amazon AWS](https://aws.amazon.com/).

 __Features:__